rafalk342/PaintGraph/README.md

 ## Intro

 PaintGraph is a desktop application for drawing node-edge like graphs.
-It's main goal is to visualise graphs from programming contests.

 ## Run me!